Good Year with the Horse

 The Japanese term Shu Ha Ri (守破離) describes how knowledge matures in martial arts.
-Not as a rigid system of rules, but as a growing process.
-1. Shu (守): Building […]
+It’s not a rigid system of rules, but rather a dynamic, growing process.
+1. Shu (守):

-Nukitsuke (抜き付け) with Concept To reduce the essence of Iaido to merely the fast drawing of the sword is absolutely one-dimensional.
-Certainly, it’s true that the first action must be
+Nukitsuke (抜き付け) with Concept To reduce the essence of Iaido to merely the fast drawing of the sword is one-dimensional.
+However, the first action must be immediate.
+This is essential

 2025: The Year of the Wood Snake Dear Iaidokas, let us take inspiration from the Chinese calendar, which offers some perspectives for the upcoming year of practice.
 2025 is the